 - Have a warehouse located within the Changi Free Trade Zone

 - Handles at least 10 metric tonnes of import air cargoes per month for the past 6 months from the date of application for the CAIA Scheme

 How to Apply?

-The fee for the CAIA Scheme is S$240, which includes 2 CAIA cards.
+The one-time registration fee for the CAIA Scheme is S$240, which includes 2 CAIA cards.
 A S$10.50 fee (including Goods and Services Tax) is payable for each additional CAIA card.